“Without community there is no liberation”

 Audre Lorde

-I believe that for real change to happen we need everyone, and that art and ideas are the fuel that drive change.
-My work as an artist extends beyond making solo and collaborative work to making work with others who might not see themselves as ‘musicians’ to make things together.
+Much of my work is with others who might not see themselves as ‘musicians’ to make things together.
 I. believe that we all need creativity to survive, and it can be the tool to our collective liberation.

 How do I do this?